Pilkhana, Bangladesh: 1971-present

 1971, 25 March: At midnight, the Pakistan Army attacked the EPR headquarters at Pilkhana.

 2009, 25–28 February: The 2009 Bangladesh Rifles revolt took place.
 Members of the Bangladesh Rifles mutinied against senior officials of BDR who were mostly from Bangladesh Army.
 While the exact reasons for such a widespread mutiny largely remains unknown, words have been on the air regarding possible involvement of vested political quarters inside Bangladesh and even of forces outside Bangladesh.

 On that fateful day of 25 February 2009 at 9 AM Bangladesh Rifles jawans entered the "Darbar Hall" auditorium killing BDR Director General Major General Shakil Ahmed.
 Over the next three days, the BDR jawans killed as many as 54 officers and their family members including women and children.

 The conflict left as many as 57 people dead and 6 missing.

-Geography
+Location

 The Elephant Road now can be traced starting at BGB Gate number 3, running through the middle of New Super Market, adjacent to Dhaka New Market, touching the Gauchia Market to reach Bata signal point, and ending at Paribagh.
 This road is now known as Old Elephant Road.